☰ Menu

 The next tune from out Clarence ball was named Dusty Miller.
 The title probably relates to the inherently dusty operation of milling flour, though it could potentially allude to a dusty looking plant of the same name.
 The tune itself is easily identified, it was printed many times across the 18th century and into the 19th century.
 It was a veteran and popular tune.

-The first publication of the tune that I've been able to identify was issued in London within John Walsh's c.1735 Thirty New and Choice Country Dances (see Figure 5, left).
+The first publication of the tune that I've been able to identify was issued in Dublin in John & William Neal's c.1726 A Choice Collection Country Dances.
+It was then issued in London within John Walsh's c.1735 Thirty New and Choice Country Dances (see Figure 5, left).
 I'm informed that it appears in even earlier Walsh dance collections back to around 1718, it certainly reappeared in his c.1736 first volume of Caledonian Country Dances.
 It then resurfaced in several further London dance publications of the 1740s, examples include Johnson's c.
 1740 first volume of A Choice Collection of 200 Favourite Country Dances, Wright's c.1740 Compleat Collection of Celebrated Country Dances, and Johnson's c.1748 Caledonian Country Dances.
 It was issued again in the c.1758 4th part of Robert Bremner's A Collection of Scots Reels or Country Dances, in the c.1764 Second volume of Thompson's Compleat Collection of 200 Favourite Country Dances and in Dublin in Maurice Hime's c.1795 Forty Eight Original Irish Dances.
 Shortly thereafter it appeared in a flurry of London publications including: Longman & Broderip's c.1795 Fifth Selection of the most admired Dances, Reels, Minuets & Cotillons, Campbell's c.1796 11th Book, Bland & Weller's 24 Country Dances for 1797, Preston's 24 Country Dances for 1797, Thompson's 24 Country Dances for 1798, Preston's c.1798 Book 5, Selection of the most favorite Country-Dances, Reels &c. and Rolfe's 24 Country Dances for 1799.
 Moving forward into the 19th century, it appeared in Davie's the c.1803 6th Number and in James Platts's c.1807 2nd Number.
 It was referenced by Thomas Wilson in his 1809 Treasures of Terpsichore, by Edward Payne in his 1814 New Companion to the Ballroom and once again in 1816 in Thomas Wilson's Companion to the Ballroom (see Figure 5, right).

 It was also being danced to.
 For example, a ball hosted by the Lady Mayoress was opened with The Dusty Miller in 1801 (Kentish Gazette, 10th of April 1801).
 A stage performer named Master Byrne danced a solo to the tune at Drury Lane in 1804 (Morning Post, 5th of January 1804) as part of a production of Cinderella.
 It was also mentioned as having been played at an Inn in Congleton in 1811 (Chester Chronicle, 13th of September 1811), and at the Limbrick ball of 1823 (Bell's Life in London, 8th of June 1823).